 The auditing process allows both the farm operator to illustrate, and other interested parties to have confidence that the management practices and mitigations planned for the farm are being implemented.
 In addition, the audit shows that there is a mechanism for the adaptive management of the property should the chosen mitigation or management not perform to expectations.

-An annual audit is proposed, and requires both external and in-house input.
+An annual audit is proposed.
 The annual audit should be completed and submitted to ECan by end of July each year.